oddopuscomposer/oddopuscomposer.github.io/_posts/2026-01-02-proc-gen-part-1-names.md

     </div>
 </div>

-<aside><p>Anime is a legitimately reference, yes?</p></aside>
+<aside><p>Anime is a legitimate reference, right?</p></aside>

 Through identity, we gain meaning, which is why the names our parents imposed on us doubles as a summon for reprimands.

 <aside><p>And yes, I am relating anime, the bible, human history, and speculative fiction.</p></aside>

-In his essay *The Place of Culture, Society, and Politics in Video Game World-Building*, Mark R. Johnson discusses many elements of his culture and world generator, *Ultima Ratio Regum* he talks about his system for generating names as one of the many ways to distinguish the permutated cultures.
+In his essay *The Place of Culture, Society, and Politics in Video Game World-Building*, Mark R. Johnson discusses many elements of his culture and world generator, *Ultima Ratio Regum*, he talks about his system for generating names as one of the many ways to distinguish the permutated cultures.
 "The game has around 50 archetypes of names, but then each archetype can either be altered randomly, or altered according to the rest of the game world, drawing on ideas like animals or plants to create a set of possible names."<d-footnote>Short, Tanya X., and Tarn Adams.
 Procedural Storytelling in Game Design.
 Edited by Tanya X. Short and Tarn Adams, Second edition., Routledge, 2018</d-footnote>

 <aside><p> Ultima Ratio Regum is Latin for "the last argument of kings"</p></aside>

-Once again, when the player learns a style of naming, they should be able to identify the origin of another character and then make informed choices on the back of that information."*.
-This connects to a core aspect of the game is a Nikki Lee<d-footnote>Nikki Lee is a fine art photographer known to document her time assimilating into unusual subcategories of culture around race, age, music, professions I studied in undergrad who stuck with me.
+Once again, when the player learns a style of naming, they should be able to identify the origin of another character and then make informed choices on the back of that information.
+This connects to a core aspect of the game as Nikki Lee<d-footnote>Nikki Lee is a fine art photographer known to document her time assimilating into unusual subcategories of culture around race, age, music, professions I studied in undergrad who stuck with me.
 Check out her amazing 2001 work *Nikki S. Lee: Projects*.
-Also, tangent, but if you want to know my goto favorite photography is the work by Shana & Robert ParkeHarrison -check out their amazing book: *The Brothers Architect* or *Counterpoint*</d-footnote> a player infiltrating and discovering culture studying from the inside, gathering deeper insight and learning the the structures and unwritten rules enough to pass.
+Also, tangent, but if you want to know my goto favorite photography is the work by Shana & Robert ParkeHarrison -check out their amazing book: *The Brothers Architect* or *Counterpoint*</d-footnote> a player infiltrating and discovering culture studying from the inside and gathering deeper insight and learning the structures and unwritten rules enough to pass as "normal" in the culture.

 This may also resonate on a personal, lower level to a very real of sometime the subculture rulesets that people might not be familiar with masking and mimicking elements to fit in.